What is the Stewardship Circle?

 The Stewardship Circle is a free opportunity open to community leaders and representatives of local organisations who believe in social justice and ensuring every voice is included.
 We want to bring together a varied mix of people who live and work in Gloucestershire to explore together strength-based approaches to creating positive and collective change in the county.

 We believe that sustainable communities thrive when people who live together come together to share their skills and passions, and everyone has the opportunity to make a contribution to the place where they live.
 To achieve this vision, as leaders, we recognise that we need to reflect and challenge ourselves on what leadership means.
 We need to consider alternative ways of leading that aren’t about directing change from the top, but rather creating the conditions that enable people in communities to take action on the things that are important to them.

 The Stewardship Circle seeks to support this vision by inviting a group of peers – all active in community, health, policing and housing and who share an interest in nurturing citizen-led action in the neighbourhoods they serve – to spend time together reflecting on the leadership challenge.

-Facilitated by Richard Holmes and Rob Fountain, together with key practitioners who bring relevant perspectives, sessions will pose questions for the group to explore and share insights from their own experience.
+Facilitated by Richard Holmes, Rob Fountain and Sally Byng, together with key practitioners who bring relevant perspectives, sessions will pose questions for the group to explore and share insights from their own experience.

-Stewardship Circle members are invited to commit to participate in 6 facilitated discussion days spread over a year, starting on Wednesday 8th May.
+Stewardship Circle members are invited to commit to participate in 6 facilitated discussion days spread over a year.
 Each of these gatherings is themed around a particular topic, and members are invited to read key articles, watch relevant videos or listen to podcasts in advance of the session so that they can shape the discussion on the day.
 Whilst these topics offer a structure to the conversations, the sessions are flexible, enabling members to take responsibly for sharing the issues that are important to them.

 Session 1 – Shifting Paradigms – Moving from what’s wrong to what’s strong